PuddyClub/Discord-ASync-Server/README.md

 ### web (Object)
 Choose which module features you want to activate.

-slashCommandListener - Activate a special URL to receive your bot's interactions via your Firebase server.
+slashCommandListener.enabled (Boolean) - Activate a special URL to receive your bot's interactions via your Firebase server.

+slashCommandListener.id (string) - Special security ID of your URL that will be read by the Discord Interaction API Webhook.

 botChecker - Activate your bot's monitoring website.